PLC 2.0: Collaborating for Observable Impact in Today's Schools

 - If you have already mapped out a learning plan… FANTASTIC!
 How can we create the immersive learning experiences for our educators that model the types of learning and assessments that we want in each of our classes?

 - If you have already tried new and exciting practices in your classrooms… AWESOME!
 How can we observe some of those promising practices in such a way that we can determine the markers of success in student achievement data and teacher practice that allows us to determine whether the professional learning that we do is actually having an IMPACT.

 - If you already spend time reflecting on results… AMAZING!
 How can we reflect on the results of student learning AND on teacher learning so that we can begin the process of changing practice in the classroom and improving student achievement at scale not in one classroom, but in ALL classrooms.

 - If you already have a support mechanism for students… WE ARE SO GLAD.
 Students will always learn in different ways and at different rates.
 And so will our educators and leaders in our schools.
 So how do we support all of the learners in PLC 2.0 in a way that ensures that we are getting better at what has an impact, so we aren’t spending time on things that don’t.

 September 5, 2019

-Join us this summer to learn how you can transform the work of your teacher teams into collaborative time for OBSERVABLE IMPACT!
+Contact us today to explore how you can transform the work of your teacher teams into collaborative time for OBSERVABLE IMPACT!